-Once faculty have access to the Blackboard system, they can request a Blackboard course for those sections where they are listed as the Instructor of Record in MyNIU.
+Once faculty have access to the Blackboard system, they can request a Blackboard course for those sections where they are listed as the Instructor of Record in MyNIU, anytime within 100 days from the start of the semester.
 Requests are made through the Blackboard Faculty Tools (BFT).
 Instructions for using the BFT are listed below.

 - Timing: Requests made through the BFT will be processed immediately.
 You will receive an email notification to confirm that it has completed.